oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

   and use the TLS guidance from the v1.0 HTTPS Transfer CS.
 * Unsecured MQTT should only be used for testing purposes.
+* Consider whether information leakage (commands reaching devices not intended to process those commands) is worth taking into account.

 (Note: OASIS strongly recommends that Technical Committees consider issues that could affect